-Begin fertilizing when you have 4 to 6 inches of new growth and can see the first real leaflet with 5 to 7 leaves.
-Weather and date don’t matter at this time.
+In spring and summer, begin fertilizing when you have 4 to 6 inches of new growth and can see the first real leaflet with 5 to 7 leaves.
 When your rose is hungry, it is hungry.

 During the first growing season with your rose, feed with a liquid-only fertilizer.
 Do not use any granular fertilizer as they are too hot and will burn the fine, baby roots, and can potentially kill your rose.
 We recommend using our Founder’s Fish Fertilizer every 4-6 weeks during the blooming season.
 Always water in your fertilizer before and after application.

 During the following growing seasons, continue to use a liquid fertilizer every 4-6 weeks or granular fertilizer every 2-3 weeks throughout the growing season.
 Don’t forget that the use of granular fertilizer during the first growing season will void our one-year warranty.
 So be sure to only use liquid fertilizer during that first season with your rose.